olaolatunbos/Leetcode/README.md

 # leetcode

-The repository contains my solutions to leetcode questions in Python, along with data structures and algorithms
+The repository contains my solutions to leetcode questions in Python, along with data structures and algorithms.